glesaine/learning_phrasal_verb/README.md

 # Learning phrasal verbs

-Django blog designed to learn english phrasal verbs.
+This repository is a Django blog designed to learn english phrasal verbs.
+The blog also enables you enter additional phrasal verbs if need be.
+Ultimately, it gives you analytics to see the verbs that you need to learn in priority, as well as a dashboard showing your progress try after try.

 ## Getting Started